AnnaGrBio/DESWOMAN/README.md

 * Determine which neORFs are expressed across multiple transcriptomes.

 > [!NOTE]
-A manual is available to access more precisely all steps made by DESMAN
+A manual is available to access more precisely all steps made by DESWOMAN

 # Flowchart

 ![Flowchart](flowchart.png)

-# Install DESMAN
+# Install DESWOMAN

-The is 2 main strategy to run DESMAN :
+The is 2 main strategy to run DESWOMAN :
-* Install manually DESMAN dependencies on your computer before running DESMAN
+* Install manually DESWOMAN dependencies on your computer before running DESWOMAN
 * Use the container where everything is set-up
 > [!WARNING]
-> DESMAN runs only under linux or OS distributions
+> DESWOMAN runs only under linux or OS distributions

 > [!IMPORTANT]
 > We encourage users to work with the container (**Option 2**)

 ## Option 1.
 Install manually

-DESMAN requires the installation of the following softwares
+DESWOMAN requires the installation of the following softwares
 * BLAST (v2.12 or +)
 * DIAMOND (v2.0.14.152 or +)
 * GffRead (v0.12.7 or +)

-Moreover, DESMAN is developped in python (v3.0 or +).
+Moreover, DESWOMAN is developped in python (v3.0 or +).
 It therefore requires to have python installed, with the following packages:

 * Biopython (vs 1.83)
 * customtkinter (5.2.2)